-Respect is a UK domestic abuse membership organisation for work with perpetrators, male victims and young people’s violence in close relationships.
+Respect is a domestic abuse organisation for work with perpetrators, male victims and young people’s violence in close relationships.

 Perpetrators of domestic abuse

-- We have developed standards and accreditation for services working with perpetrators.
+- We have developed accreditation standards for services working with perpetrators.
 The Respect Accreditation Standard is the bench mark for the provision of quality interventions with men who use violence against their female partners.
-It sets out all the requirements good quality DVPSs need to meet to become accredited.
 Find out where the nearest accredited service is.

-- Refuge and Respect worked together in 2009/10 to create a resource for employers and then piloted this in a number of public sector employers.
-We are pleased to keep this resource available; it contains an approach that addresses workplace support for survivors of abuse and how to address the perpetrators.
-The resource contains guidance for employers on recognising, responding to survivors and perpetrators.
+- Refuge and Respect worked together in 2009/10 to create a resource for employers and pilot it with public sector employers. it contains a workplace approach for supporting survivors of abuse and addressing perpetrators.
 You can download the Employers’ Manual here and an evaluation of the pilot here.